dafny-lang/dafny/docs/DafnyRef/Plugins.md

 #### 15.1.2.2.
 Request handler plugin

-The request handler will be simple: the request will get a `TextDocumentIdentifier` as parameter and will return a `bool` value denoting whether the provided `DocumentUri` has any `LoopStmt`'s in it.
+This request handler plugin enhances the Language Server to support a request with a `TextDocumentIdentifier` as parameter, which will return a `bool` value denoting whether the provided `DocumentUri` has any `LoopStmt`'s in it.

-Then, open the file `MyPlugin.cs`, remove everything, and write the imports and a namespace:
+Open the file `MyPlugin.cs`, remove everything, and write the imports and a namespace:

 ```csharp
 using OmniSharp.Extensions.JsonRpc;